Arizona senator raises ‘serious issues’ to Maricopa Board of Supervisors during election audit

 Critics say the audit revives former President Trump’s unsubstantiated claims of a stolen election.

-But the former president has been praising the recount.
+But the former president has been praising the GOP-led recount, and on Thursday he said Ms. Fann‘s letter was “devastating.”

-“The people of Arizona are very angry, as are the people of our Country,” Mr. Trump said last month.
-“If we can’t have free and fair elections, we don’t have a Country.”
+“The Fake News and Lamestream Media is doing everything they can not to cover this major story.
+They just refuse to talk or report about it.
+They don’t want the United States or World to see what is going on with our corrupt, third world election,” Mr. Trump said.

+Ms. Fann requested the Board of Supervisors answer the questions at a public hearing on May 18.

 Sign up for Daily Newsletters